Paddle Florida®

 Near the entrance station

-The boat ramp and kayak/canoe launch just past the entrance station across from Lot 1 are directly across from Shipyard Island - parking, restrooms.
+The boat ramp and kayak/canoe launch is just past the entrance station, across A1A from Beach Lot 1.
+Parking, restrooms, this also serves as launch to Shipyard Island (link below).
 No fee.

 Behind the Visitors Center

 Parking, picnic, restrooms, dock/pier, gift shop, interpretative exhibits, vending machines.
-The launch is open to individuals, but kayaks/canoes at the launch are for registered campers only.
+The launch is open to individuals - the kayaks/canoes seen at the launch are for registered campers only.
 Park fee applies.

 Parking Lots 6-7